Tiny-Foxes/RyutoSetsujin-Customizations/Judgments/README.md

 ### Ryuto Setsujin
 I'm a V-Tuber now fear me.

+### Full Series
+A series of judgment fonts made using a font called "Full Pack 2025".
 ###### As I add more judgment fonts, I'll give them descriptions here.